rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 	});

-The callback object in the `connect` method will be a `string` containing one of the [PRINTER_STATUS...](../api/printingzebra#Constants) constants.
+The `callback` object in the [connect](../api/printingzebra#mconnect) method will be a `string` containing one of the [PRINTER_STATE](../api/printingzebra#Constants) constants.

+>> before executing any additional commands

 ## Getting Printer State
-You can also check some information about the printer using the [requestState method](../api/printingzebra#mrequestState).
+You can also check some information about the printer using the [requestState](../api/printingzebra#mrequestState) method.
 This method sends a message to the printer to retrieve the current status and returns the information in a callback.
 The first parameter of this method is an array that lists the items to find.
 These are [Printer Constants](../api/printing#Constants) that start with `PRINTER_STATE`.
 Each state you specify will be returned as a property of the callback object.

 	:::javascript
 	// Assumes you have created an instance 'myPrinter'